mhoirup/pymetrics/readme.md

 ![alt text](https://github.com/mhoirup/pymetrics/blob/master/plots/histogram.png?raw=true)
 ![alt text](https://github.com/mhoirup/pymetrics/blob/master/plots/ecdf.png?raw=true)

+While the literature often

 ![alt text](https://github.com/mhoirup/pymetrics/blob/master/plots/correlations.png?raw=true)

 ### Model Estimation

 ARMA(*p*,*q*) models are estimated on the series of returns.
-The custom `arima()` methods finds initial parameter values using the Hanna-Rissanen algorithm, and then estimates parameters via conditional-sum-of-squares, for then to finalise estimation via conditional MLE.
+The custom `arima()` methods finds initial parameter values using the Hannan-Rissanen algorithm, and then estimates parameters via conditional-sum-of-squares, for then to finalise estimation via conditional MLE.
 Initial values for xi's and residuals are set to zero.
 Processes are estimated with orders < 3, with and without an intercept, and with selection based on the Akaike information criterium.

 ```python